tgentry300/backend-epithet-generator/instructions/sprint_a.md

  To demonstrate effective environment management with pipenv, we will create a virtualenv for each sprint of this assignment by creating Pipfile and Pipfile.lock files from the directories of each sprint.
 These directories should be created in the ./submissions folder of the cloned repository.

- 1. Create a directory for sprint_a and create an isolated development environment.
  ```bash
  mkdir ./submissions/sprint_a
  cd .submissions/sprint_a